-To give our customers a low-risk, low-cost, fast time-to-market solution for their system-on-chip, or SoC, designs, we offer them process-optimized silicon-proven embedded processors from world leaders in embedded processors.
+To enable our customers' system-on-chip, or SoC, designs a low-risk, low-cost, fast time-to-market solution we offer them process-optimized silicon-proven embedded processors from world leaders in embedded processors.

 - ARM.
 In November 2002, we joined ARM's Foundry License Program.
 Through the ARM Program, our customers have gained access to two of ARM's most widely used 32-bit embedded microprocessor cores, or elements, which have been optimized and tested to work on our 0.18micron manufacturing process.
-As ARM cores are the most widely used embedded microprocessors today, our agreement with ARM provides our customers a low-risk, low-cost solution for designing and manufacturing advanced ARM-based SoCs at Tower. - Ceva.
-In December 2001, we signed an agreement with Ceva for the customization of their Teak and XperTeak DSP-core for Tower's 0.18-micron manufacturing process.
-Under this agreement, Ceva has developed DSP macrocells, which are available for the use of our customers' SoCs from Ceva
+As ARM cores are the most widely used embedded microprocessors today, our agreement with ARM provides our customers a low-risk, low-cost solution for designing and manufacturing advanced ARM-based SoCs at Tower. - ParthusCeva.
+In December 2001, we signed an agreement with ParthusCeva for the customization of their Teak and XperTeak DSP-core for Tower's 0.18-micron manufacturing process.
+Under this agreement, ParthusCeva has developed DSP macrocells, which are available for the use of our customers' SoCs from ParthusCeva.